pedchenkoroman/interview-challenge/README.md

    I add it to my hash table and take the next element.
 If the value exists in the hash table I just return the result and stop the iteration.
 > Work's time of this solution - `O(n)` and memory - `O(n)`;

-3. The third solution is that I use the binary search to find the value into array.
+3. The third solution is that use the binary search to find the value in the array.
 > Work's time of this solution - `O(n log n)` and memory - `O(1)`;

-4. Last but not least is that I use the two cursors.
-One is from start and another one from the end of array.
+4. Last but not least is that use the two cursors.
+One is from start and another one from the end of the array.
 > Work's time of this solution - `O(n)` and memory - `O(1)`;

+## Conclusion

+The most appropriate implementation is the last one due to the fact that it takes not only time `O(n)` but also memory `O(n)`.